MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-debug.md

 ## Debug your app

-Attach your app to the debugger or install an extension and debug your app without having to attach your app to the debugger.
+Select your package in a dialog box each time that you debug your app or install an extension and debug your app without having to select your package each time that you start the session.

-### Debug your app by attaching the debugger
+### Debug your app by selecting the package

 This option has the least amount of setup time, but requires you to perform an extra step each time you want to start the debug session.

-#### Attach to the debugger with an app that you packaged manually or by using the Desktop App Converter

-1. Start your packaged app.
+1. Make sure that you start your packaged app at least one time so that it's installed on your local machine.

    See the [Run your app](#run-app) section above.

-   If you want to debug your app with elevated permissions, start your app by using the **Run as Administrator** option.

 2. Start Visual Studio.

-   If you started your app with elevated permission, make sure that you start Visual Studio by using the **Run as Administrator** option.

-3. In Visual Studio, open the desktop application project.

-4. In Visual Studio, choose **Debug**->**Attach To Process**.

-5. In the list of available processes, choose your desktop application process.

-#### Attach the debugger to an app that you packaged by using Visual Studio

-1. Start Visual Studio.

    If you want to debug your app with elevated permissions, start Visual Studio by using the **Run as Administrator** option.

-2. In Visual Studio, open the UWP project that your created to package your app.

-3. In Visual Studio, choose **Debug**->**Start Without Debugging**.
+3. In Visual Studio, choose **Debug**->**Other Debug Targets**->**Debug Installed App Package**.

-   The packaged app starts.

-4. In Visual Studio, choose **Debug**->**Attach To Process**.

-5. In the list of available processes, choose your desktop application process.
+4. In the **Installed App Packages** list, select your app package, and then choose the **Start** button.

-### Debug your app without having to attach to the debugger
+### Debug your app without having to select the package

-This option has the most amount of setup time, but you won't have to attach the debugger every time you start your app.
+This option has the most amount of setup time, but you won't have to select the installed package every time you start your app.
 You'll need to install
 [Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/) to use this approach.

 1. First, install the [Desktop Bridge Debugging Project](http://go.microsoft.com/fwlink/?LinkId=797871).